aydencook03/rusty_particle_physics/README.md

 # Rusty Particle Physics

 ## Technical Scope
+In order to help right the urge of wanting to add more and more complex features, I've outlined the scope of this engine.

 This is a classical, non-relativistic, non-field-theoretic, particle based physics engine.

 But what does this mean exactly?